 Independent Game Stores

 Leading mobile app stores — Apple App Store and Google Play Store — were forced to allow developers to sell cross-platform apps.
 This is quite a significant event because it will enable developers to monetize apps outside the official stores and not depend on the commission set by Google and Apple.

 Of course, the marketplaces would not benefit from this, but they were forced to agree to it by law.
 US courts issued a permanent injunction in September 2021 in response to the Epic vs. Apple lawsuit (although both sides have recently appealed this decision).

-This is also governed by the European Commission's Digital Markets Act (Nov.
-1, 2022), which goes into effect on May 2, 2023.
+This is also governed by the European Commission's Digital Markets Act.

 This is quite significant for developers, as independent game stores served by third parties offer lower fees and more payment options while allowing them to offer branded, consumer-oriented content.